Temporal Interpolation

 Add keyframes

-By default, Duik adds keyframes on all animated properties it’ll find, but you can set it to only add keyframes on explicitely selected properties if you prefer.
+By default, Duik adds keyframes on all animated properties it’ll find, but you can set it to only add keyframes on explicitly selected properties if you prefer.

 By default, Duik works only with selected layers, but you can tell it to use all layers; in this case it’ll add keyframes in all properties of the composition, no matter the selection.
 Be careful, this may be a bit long if there are a lot of animated properties.